globus/globus-compute/RELEASING.md

 - a configured GPG key in `git` in order to create signed tags
 - pypi credentials for use with `twine` (e.g. a token in `~/.pypirc`) valid for publishing `globus-compute-sdk` and `globus-compute-endpoint`
+- Globus VPN access

+⚠️ The Jenkins build pages need to be accessed via VPN.

 ## Alpha releases